 The Joint EdD in agricultural education delivered at a distance is offered with the Department of Agricultural Education and Communications at Texas Tech University.
 Mid-career professionals enter as members of a cohort and advance through the program over four years.

 This unique joint program was established in 2000 with the induction of twenty mid-career professionals from Texas.
-Each new cohort includes individuals in mid-career professionals many states within the United States; Arizona, Indiana, Montana, Nevada, and Texas, and internationally.
+Each new cohort includes individuals in mid-career professionals from many states within the United States; Arizona, California, Florida, Georgia, Indiana, Montana, New Mexico, South Carolina, Tennessee, and Texas, and internationally.
 Graduates are found in a variety of instructional, supervisory, and administrative positions across the education and training professions.
-Since fall 2004, we have inducted four more cohorts to date.
-The next cohort Admission process will begin January 2015 to begin Fall 2015.
+Since fall 2000, we have inducted eight cohorts to date.
+The next cohort admission process will begin January 2019 to begin Fall 2019.

-The joint faculty is a team of 32 faculty members that hold their original academic appointment at Texas A&M University and Texas Tech University.
+The joint faculty is a team of 30 faculty members that hold their original academic appointment at Texas A&M University and Texas Tech University.
 Each faculty member brings expertise and experience that will enhance your academic and professional career.
-For more information on the specific details of this unique program, visit the Joint Doctor of Education web page and current D@D brochure.
+For more information on the specific details of this unique program, visit the Joint Doctor of Education web page.

 The Cost of Distance Education